 Minnesota Chrysanthemums “Mums”

+Here’s a bit of history for you!
 The cushion habitat mum was the first patent of the U of M in 1977.
 “Plants are dome-shaped, with flowers almost completely covering the outside surfaces of each plant.
 Previous mums bloomed only at the top of long stems (upright habit).
 Within a decade, the cushion type became the dominant chrysanthemum plant habit worldwide.”- U of M Chrysanthemum breeding program.

-There is continued development of a different growth habitat mum like the wave hardy mum since right now most are the cushion habitat or upright habitat.
+There is continued development of a different growth habitat mum like the wave hardy mum since right now most are the cushion or upright habitat.
 Hopefully we see more of those soon!

 Sometimes Minnesota Mums can be finicky with our winters and some treat all mums as annuals but here are some steps to take care of your hardy Minnesota Mum so it comes up year-after-year.

 - Plant your mums in well-draining soil.
 The cold air may not be the killer of MN Mums.
 The ice around the root system definitely will if there is standing water when we get freezing temps.

 - Think about a sheltered location that can protect your mum from winter winds.

 - “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

 - Cover your mums with 4″ of leaves or mulch to give them good insulation after the ground is frozen and there isn’t extreme fluctuations of temperature.